Brijesh59/Email-Validation/README.md

 # Email Validation
 Regular Expression to validate email.
+Can be used with any language.

 ```javascript
 function ValidateEmail(mail){